stackbit-projects/clever-goose-a57fc/content/pages/blog/why-fonts-matter.md

 ---
 title: Haz cada line de código como la última
-excerpt: 'Steve Jobs dijo una vez:'
+excerpt: 'Steve Jobs dijo una vez: "H'
 date: '2021-05-01'
 thumb_image_alt: A pile of books on the table
 image_alt: A pile of books on the table